3 Supply Chain Challenges, 3 Labeling Success Stories

 How Labeling Helps Sustain Regulatory Compliance

-Think of labels as your shipment's passport through the supply chain and into the market.
+Think of barcode labels as your shipment's passport through the supply chain and into the market.
 Many countries have regulations about how shipments must be labeled in order for them to make it into that market.
 If a product doesn't have the right label, it won't be allowed off the boat, plane, or truck, costing you a great deal of time and money.
 This especially applies in highly regulated industries like chemicals where health and environmental risks are a major concern.

 Tremco, a global provider of sealant products, faced strict Globally Harmonized System (GHS) requirements for labeling chemicals across its supply chain.
 Because not every country follows the exact same GHS guidelines, Tremco had to find a way to automate labeling to quickly address evolving regulatory requirements while still delivering product in a timely fashion.